Invertebrates

 The family Apidae is a large and very diverse group of bees.
 Honeybees nest in large cavities or hives and are social.
 These pollinators pollinate approximately 80% of the crops we consume across the United States.
 You can help bees by resisting the urge to use weedkillers and allow dandelions and clover to grow.
 You can also plant bee-friendly plants like mint, lavender, honeysuckle, and roses.

-Two colonies of honeybees can be seen at the Zoo Sanctuary.
-In the wetlands area near the goats, you may find junior zookeeper campers donning bee suits and investigating bee boxes.
-At the Barnyard Experience, guests can get an up-close view of the inside of a beehive – you may even spot the colony’s queen!
+A colony of honeybees can be seen at the Zoo Sanctuary.
+In the wetlands area near the mini donkeys, you may find junior zookeeper campers donning bee suits and investigating bee boxes.

 Support Friends of the Folsom Zoo Sanctuary